pavlyhalim/Meow/README.md

 Our group splitted all the work among themselves.
 Here's how:

 1. Raya: Writing the script for cats' dialogues, recording audio, documentation
-2. Marwan
+2. Marwan: Idea implementation, coding for the website
-3. Vir
+3. Vir: Recording audio
-4. Pavly
+4. Pavly: Idea implementation, coding for the website

 ## Reflection: